mtoensing/yarpp-block/readme.txt

 Adds a block that lists yarpp related posts.
 Also provides an option to display the latest posts without the related posts.
 Works best with full site editing themes.

+= Features =

+* Gutenberg column width support.
+* The block is not visible in the frontend if not related posts are found.
+* Minimum html and css that is based on the standard Gutenberg Latest Posts block.
+* Valid HTML output.
+* Inherits the style of your theme for links and headlines.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/game-review` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

+== Changelog ==

+= 1.0 =
+* Inital version.

+== Screenshots ==
+1. List YARPP block in Gutenberg editor.
+2. List YARPP block in the Theme Twenty-Twenty-Two
+3. List YARPP block supports custom width.